 I loved that they were all different shapes and shades of white and thought they’d make the coolest looking planters.
 I picked up a variety of different wood and ceramic pieces while I was there too that would work as bases for the planters.

 If you missed the other piece I did for the 150th, you can see it here…I used a Fusion Mineral Paint in Fort York Red with a hint of Ash (just to make it a tad less bright) to make some wobbly stripes.
 Each base had some natural curves so, with a tiny brush, I free-handed the stripes using the curves as a loose guide.
 To make sure the new planters didn’t separate, Epoxy around the edges kept the pieces securely together.
-A little distressing, dirt and some white flowers and they were done.
+A little distressing, dirt, and some white flowers, and they were done.

 How fun are they?
-I love that they brighten up the corner of one of my balconies and give a nod to Canada’s birthday as well.Are you making anything special to celebrate Canada Day or the Fourth of July?
+I love that they brighten up the corner of one of my balconies and give a nod to Canada’s birthday as well.
+If you don’t happen to have any dump reuse centres around you, vintage glass light shades are easy to find at thrift stores as well.
+Are you making anything special to decorate your outdoor space this summer?

 If you loved this project, sign up here to see all of my Dump finds,

 You also don’t want to miss the release of my new book out shortly:

 **Please note that this post includes affiliate links for your convenience.
 All links are for products that I have tried and use regularly.
 By using the link, it in no way increases the cost of the item to you should you choose to purchase.
 However, by using the link, a small portion of the sale is given back to help fund this blog.
 Thank you and Happy Painting! **